rethinkdb/rethinkdb-rs/api/python/control-structures/expr.md

 Construct a ReQL JSON object from a native object.

+If the native object is of the `bytes` type, then `expr` will return a binary object.
+See [binary](/api/python/binary) for more information.

 __Example:__ Objects wrapped with expr can then be manipulated by ReQL API functions.

 ```py